Heba-Ansari19/Unicorn-Companies-Analysis-Industry-Trends-Investment-Insights/README.md

 # Unicorn Companies Analysis: Industry Trends & Investment Insights
 This project analyzes unicorn companies to help an investment firm identify the **top-performing industries from 2019–2021**.
-Using SQL (PostgreSQL), I explored industry growth, average valuations, and the emergence rate of high-value startups, providing insights that guide portfolio structuring and strategic investment decisions.
+Using SQL (PostgreSQL), I analyzed industry growth, valuation trends, and the pace at which companies reach unicorn status to support portfolio allocation decisions.
 <br>
 <br>
 ## PROJECT OVERVIEW